Bir-Paragliding-Community/Bircom/index.md

   1. Join our Meshtastic Telegram group at [https://t.me/meshtastic_india](https://t.me/meshtastic_india)
   2. Join our Bir Paragliding Community Telegram group at [https://t.me/BirParaglidingCommunity](https://t.me/BirParaglidingCommunity)
   3. Volunteer to set up a LoRa base station in your area, drop us a line on our telegram group.
-  4. Donate to our cause at [https://milaap.org/fundraisers/support-paragliding-pilots-in-india/](https://milaap.org/fundraisers/support-paragliding-pilots-in-india/)
+  4. Donate to our cause at [https://milaap.org/fundraisers/support-paragliding-pilots-in-india/](https://milaap.org/fundraisers/support-paragliding-pilots-in-india/).
+The funding portal does not support foreign currency donations due to Indian regulations.
+If you would like to contribute, you will need to wire money to someone in India who would then donate on your behalf.

 ### I want to know more about the meshtastic setup in Bir